ibm-watson-data-lab/shopping-list-vanillajs-pouchdb/README.md

 # Create an Offline First Shopping List with JavaScript (aka Vanilla JS) and PouchDB

-This code pattern is a reference implementation of an Offline First shopping list app, built as a Progressive Web App using JavaScript (affectionately referred to as Vanilla JS) and [PouchDB](https://pouchdb.com/).
+This code pattern is a reference implementation of an Offline First shopping list app, built as a Progressive Web App using plain JavaScript (affectionately referred to as Vanilla JS) and [PouchDB](https://pouchdb.com/).
 [This app is part of a series of Offline First demo apps, each built using a different stack.](https://github.com/ibm-watson-data-lab/shopping-list)

 When the reader has completed this Code Pattern and explored the code in this GitHub repository, they will understand how to: